Deliveroo to boost government efforts to tackle variants of concern

 Testing, isolation and vaccinations will help suppress and control the spread of the virus and variants in both the short and longer term, when used in combination with people following existing guidance such as hands, face, space and fresh air.

 Deliveroo reaches over 60% of the UK population, including areas where surge testing is deployed.
-The delivery company works with 50,000 riders and 44,000 restaurants across the UK and during the course of the pandemic has delivered 1 million free meals to NHS workers and vulnerable groups.
+The delivery company works with 50,000 riders and 44,000 restaurants across the UK.
+During the course of the pandemic it has delivered a million free meals to NHS workers and vulnerable groups.

 Will Shu, CEO and founder of Deliveroo, said:

+We hope this and other measures the government is taking will accelerate the return to normality we all want to see.

-With around one in three people not showing symptoms of COVID-19, everybody who lives or works in postcodes where surge testing is taking place is strongly encouraged to take a COVID-19 PCR test, whether they are showing symptoms or not.
+With around 1 in 3 people not showing symptoms of COVID-19, everyone who lives or works in postcodes where surge testing is taking place is strongly encouraged to take a COVID-19 PCR test, whether they are showing symptoms or not.

-Additional surge testing is finding and isolating variants of concern quickly.
+Additional surge testing is quickly finding and isolating variants of concern.
 Enhanced contact tracing will be used for individuals testing positive with a variant of concern.
 In these instances, contact tracers will look back over an extended period in order to determine the route of transmission.

 By using PCR testing, positive results can be sent for genomic sequencing at specialist laboratories, helping us to identify variant of concern cases and their spread.